VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

 ## Architecture

 [Virto Commerce Platform 3.813+](https://github.com/VirtoCommerce/vc-platform) and [Virto Commerce XAPI 3.812+](https://github.com/VirtoCommerce/vc-module-experience-api) introduce Public Store Settings.
-This architecture enables seamless integration of feature flags into Virto Commerce and Virto Storefront.
+This architecture enables seamless integration of feature flags into Virto Commerce Platform and Frontend Application.

 * Virto Commerce extended `SettingDescriptor` with the `IsPublic` property, indicating that a setting is accessible for client applications via the XAPI.
 * Virto Commerce XAPI extended store query with modules that grant access to Public Store Settings per module.